AI Agent Access (MCP)

 For a thorough analysis of any architecture item, call the tools in this order:

-get_model_item— get core metadata and the readiness score, which summarises completeness across all relationship categoriesget_all_model_item_properties— get the complete document: external references, relationships, approval state, and all type-specific fieldsget_model_item_narrative— read the full architectural description, design decisions, and diagramsget_related_model_items— explore connected assumptions, risks, requirements, data sets, and operational itemsget_data_set_schema— for any related Data Set items, fetch the full entity model and field definitions
+get_model_item— get core metadata and the readiness score, which summarises completeness across all relationship categoriesget_all_model_item_properties— get all stored properties: external references, approval state, and all type-specific fieldsget_all_model_item_relationships— get the full picture of connections: both outbound (what this item points to) and inbound (what points to this item)get_model_item_narrative— read the full architectural description, design decisions, and diagrams.
+If the narrative contains image references (lines starting![), callget_item_imageswith the same item to retrieve diagram data for visual interpretation.get_data_set_schema— for any related Data Set items, fetch the full entity model and field definitions

 All access is scoped to a single project.
 Your agent cannot read data from projects you are not a member of.